Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

 Example logs of scanline_AllinAIE
 ------------------------------------

-1. List for all the scanline parameters of Example 1 that defined by user.
+1. List of all the scanline parameters of Example 1 defined by you.

-- Users can easily set or modify the parameters of their target case in L1/include/us_example_parameter.hpp
+- You can easily set or modify the parameters of their target case in L1/include/us_example_parameter.hpp
 - Then generate corresponding board-level cases through L3.